 - 3/4 cup brown lentils

-- 1 cup brown rice macaroni (or any whole grain small pasta, or even gluten free pasta)
+- 1 cup brown rice macaroni or any whole grain small pasta, or even gf pasta

 - 1 bay leaf